databricks-industry-solutions/adtech-simple-identity-graph/notebooks/01_Workflow_Orchestration/02a_Create Email IFA Paired Table.md

-# Step 2a: Create Email-IFA Paired Table
+# Part 2a: Create Email-IFA Paired Table

-This notebook creates the first pairing table that links email addresses to their **primary mobile device identifiers (IFAs)**.
-This is a critical step in building cross-device identity connections.
+This notebook creates the first pairing table that links email addresses to their **primary Identifier for Advertising (IFA)**.
+IFAs are consented advertising identifiers that work across applications on a single device (such as mobile phones, tablets, and CTVs).

 ## 🎯 Objective
-For each email address, determine the **single best** IFA (Identifier for Advertising) to use as the primary mobile device connection.
+For each email address, determine the **single best** IFA (Identifier for Advertising) to use as the primary cross-application advertising connection.

 ## 📊 Input Data
-- **Source**: `{catalog_name}.silver.identity_info_consolidated` (from Step 1)
+- **Source**: `{catalog_name}.silver.identity_info_consolidated` (from Part 1)
 - **Focus**: Email-IFA relationships with frequency and recency metrics

 ## 🧮 Primary ID Selection Logic